eneserdo/RGB-to-IR-Translation-with-GAN/index.md

 Note that semantic segmantation was done by the means of PSPNET pretrained on cityscapes dataset which is a similar to FLIR thermal dataset in terms of objects they contained.

+Unfortunately, image pairs in the dataset has slight alignment problem which was solved emprically.
+Alternatively, a homography matrix could have also been used to align.

 ## The Generator Model